-The new regulatory framework supports a shift where the revenue forecasts we set is an envelope of expenditure to promote customer outcomes, rather than an allowance for specific projects.
-Our new framework encourages businesses' decisions to be guided by customers, a business should have comfort from its customers that they support the new spending.
+The 3Cs framework supports a shift where the revenue forecasts we set is an envelope of expenditure to promote customer outcomes, rather than an allowance for specific projects.
+Our 3Cs framework encourages businesses' decisions to be guided by customers, a business should have comfort from its customers that they support the new spending.